dyson/dokku-docker-options/README.md

 In your applications folder (/home/dokku/app_name) create a file called DOCKER_OPTIONS.

-Inside this file list one docker option per line*.
+Inside this file list one docker option per line.
 For example:

 ```bash
 -link container_name:alias